 Question 9: How to set up a Successful Telemarketing campaign?

 Data is the backbone of any marketing campaign and Telemarketing is no exception.
 In order to drive a successful Telemarketing campaign, you must have accurate data about the potential leads.
 Key points to be remembered are:

-- Outsource the data mining task: It’s not a bold but a logical move to outsource data mining task to a third party company.
+- Outsource the data mining task: It’s not a bold but a logical move to outsource data mining tasks to a third-party company.
 They are the experts and have the right set of tools and technologies needed to mine the relevant data.
-Marketing and sales team aren’t skilled enough to perform this task alone and end up wasting their valuable time.
-Thus, outsourcing the data mining task to Third Party Company saves a lot of money in the long run.
+The marketing and sales team aren’t skilled enough to perform this task alone and end up wasting their valuable time.
+Thus, outsourcing the data mining task to Third Party companies saves a lot of money in the long run.
 Also, the right set of data can lead you to generate higher ROI.

 - Call at the appropriate time and mind your tone: Call the prospects at the suitable as discussed above and keep your tone in check.

-- Don’t be pushy: Ensure that you don’t come across as pushy, this is the most common mistake committed by telemarketers and should be avoided at all cost.
+- Don’t be pushy: Ensure that you don’t come across as pushy, this is the most common mistake committed by telemarketers and should be avoided at all costs.

 Question 10: What is deceptive Telemarketing?

 Deceptive telemarketing is a way to deceive customers by giving false information about the product or service.
 It should be avoided and precautions should be taken:

 - Beware of the too good to be true offers.